BrightcoveOS/android-player-samples/brightcove-exoplayer/README.md

 These sample applications are built to be modified and run from Android Studio and support the latest Brightcove SDK and plugins.
 The following sample applications are included:

-* BasicExoPlayerSampleApp: Creates an instance of the BrightcoveExoPlayer integration and demonstrates playback functionality.
+* BasicSampleApp: Creates an instance of the BrightcoveExoPlayer integration and demonstrates playback functionality.

 ## Features